chuckyang123/tp/docs/DeveloperGuide.md

 2. `AddressBookParser` creates an `AddHomeworkCommandParser` to parse the command arguments.
 3. `AddHomeworkCommandParser` validates and parses the NUSNET ID (or the keyword `all`) and the assignment ID.
 4. An `AddHomeworkCommand` object is created and executed.
-5. Before execution, the current state is committed for undo/redo functionality.
-6. `AddHomeworkCommand` checks if the homework assignment already exists for the specified student(s).
+5. `AddHomeworkCommand` checks if the homework assignment already exists for the specified student(s).
-7. If no duplicates are found, the homework is added to the target student(s)’ homework tracker(s).
+6. If no duplicates are found, the homework is added to the target student(s)’ homework tracker(s).
-8. The updated address book is saved to storage.
+7. The updated address book is saved to storage.

 ---